 An online system, perhaps paired with in-home device companion, that empowers networks to better coordinate their responsibilities together.

-We felt the network coordination concept was the richest in terms of potential impact and intersection with our research.
-As a team, we decided to explore combining this concept with the medication scanner in hopes to empower caregiving networks to manage medications together with more confidence.
+As a team, we decided to explore combining the network coordination concept with the medication scanner in a mobile application in hopes to empower caregiving networks to manage medications together with more confidence.

 We storyboarded these ideas to gain a better sense of the contexts in which they could be used.
 We discovered that the Premera card didn’t create much value - if Premera already had the loved one’s info in their systems, why would caregivers need to carry the card?
 We felt the network coordination concept was the richest in terms of potential impact and intersection with our research, Tanya’s storyboard of it is shown to the right.
 We felt we could combine this concept with the medication management tool to bring it more into our scope.